marionacaros/Domain-Adaptation-with-LoRA-Enabled-PointNet2/README.md

     Geographic coverage of the TerLiDAR dataset along the Ter River in Catalonia, Spain.
   </em>
 </p>

+We present TerLiDAR, a fully open and annotated airborne LiDAR dataset that covers 51.4~km\textsuperscript{2} of urban and forested areas along the Ter River in Catalonia, Spain.
+The data were acquired in July 2021 using an ALS system mounted on a georeferenced aircraft operated by ICGC.
+The dataset comprises 692 million colorized 3D points, each annotated with one of the semantic classes listed in the paper.

 <p align="center">
   <img src="figs/RGB.png" alt="TerLiDAR example point clouds" width="100%">